Parish councils and qualifying community groups can write to us. They can nominate land and/or buildings as assets that have community value.

-Parish Councils and qualifying community groups can write to us to nominate land and/or buildings as Assets of Community Value.
-If the nomination is successful there will be legal limitations on the sale of the asset, in particular delays on the power to enter into agreements to sell the asset.
-This enables community groups and/or the Parish Council to have the opportunity to put together a bid to purchase the asset.
-This is known as Community Right to Bid.
+If the nomination is approved there'll be legal limitations on the sale of the asset.
+This includes delays on the power to enter into agreements to sell the asset.
+This means community groups and/or the parish council can put together a bid to purchase the asset.
+This is known as community right to bid.

-Being listed as an Asset of Community Value may also be a material consideration in the determination of planning applications.
+Being listed as an asset of community value may also be a material thought in the planning application process.

 Please complete the application form and return it to us by: